philgyford/col-scraper/README.md

     pip install -f requirements.txt

 This is currently focused on the Register of Interests data, and only fetches a small amount of general data about Members.
 It could fetch more, such as contact details, committee appointments, etc.

+While every effort has been taken to ensure accuracy, I haven't checked every single piece of saved data.

 ## Fetching the JSON data